Skip to main content

 Fasole cu Cârnaţi

-Bean stew with smoked sausages, tomatoes, onions.
-Hearty, filling, inexpensive comfort food.
-Often served with bread and pickled peppers.
+Bean stew cooked with smoked sausages, tomatoes and onions.
+It is filling and cheap, the sort of thing that keeps you going, usually served with bread and pickled peppers.

 Ardei Umpluţi